Crystal Palace Osteopathy

 The examination will include a postural assessment, which will involve asking you to make various movements, we might check your reflexes, and we will physically examine the area of pain or injury.

 The osteopath will make a diagnosis of the cause of the symptoms using the information you provide and the clinical examination, to understand why those symptoms have developed.
 If there is some clinical doubt regarding your diagnosis, your Osteopath may refer you to your GP for X-rays, MRI scans, or pathology testing.

-Osteopathic consultation and treatment lasts 30 minutes and costs £45.
+initial consultation and treatment lasts 40 minutes £70

 This will vary according to the needs of the patient.
 Treatment methods consist of varied techniques including muscular and soft tissue relaxation, bony manipulation and articulation techniques, and very gently applied methods used by Cranial Osteopaths, depending on individual patients' problems.

 You will be given an idea of how long it may take your injury to respond, and if there is any long-term weakness.
 Each person responds differently to treatment, so sometimes we will have more idea of this after the first treatment.